pureflo/happy-scribe-quick-action/README.md

 2. Go to "Quick Actions" in the context menu
 3. Select "Send to Happy Scribe"
 4. The first time you use it, you'll be prompted to enter your API key
+5. Confirm the transcription request
+6. A processing dialog will appear while the file is uploaded and transcription is created
+7. When complete, you'll see the transcription ID and option to open it in your browser

+## User Experience

-5. The workflow will:
+The workflow is designed to be minimal and unobtrusive:

-   - Validate the file is an MP3
-   - Get a signed URL from Happy Scribe
-   - Upload the file to Happy Scribe's storage
+- **Single confirmation**: "Send [filename] to Happy Scribe?"
-   - Create a transcription
-   - Show you the transcription ID
+- **Processing indicator**: Shows progress without multiple interruptions
-   - Offer to open the transcription in your browser
+- **Success notification**: Displays transcription ID with browser option
+- **Maximum 2 dialog interactions** for the complete workflow

 ## Troubleshooting